- This travel agency sends travelers on a weekend getaway based on their budget and preferences.

 - The travel agency takes care of transportation and accommodation bookings, and provides a curated list of recommendations.

-Embrace the long summer days, use a vacation day or two and tap into your sense of spontaneity and adventure because Pack Up + Go, a domestic travel agency company, wants to help you, well, pack up and go.
+Use a vacation day or two and tap into your sense of spontaneity and adventure because Pack Up + Go, a domestic travel agency company, wants to help you, well, pack up and go.

 For adventurous souls who get a thrill out of spontaneity, the company takes the chore out of planning three-day weekends.
 No more poring over city guides or tracking airfares — Pack Up + Go is designed to help customers explore U.S. destinations in two-night, three-day clips.